unclepaul84/google-forms-assistant-for-team-snap/README.md

 **What is TeamSnap Assistant for Google Forms?**

-TeamSnap Assistant is an add-on for Google Forms which allows team managers to bring the power Google Forms to Team Snap teams.
-With a few clicks team manager can choose a team, pick members and send a Google Form, prefilled with tracking fields.
-Member responses can be directed to a Google Sheet complete with tracking fields.
+TeamSnap Assistant is an add-on for Google Forms which allows team managers to bring the power Google Forms to TeamSnap teams.
+With a few clicks team manager can choose a team, select members and send a Google Form, prefilled with tracking fields.
+Member responses can be directed to a Google Sheet.

-Uniform order forms, Tournament date surveys or any other information collection has never been easier thanks to the power of Google Forms!
+>Uniform order forms, Tournament date surveys or any other information collection from your team has never been easier thanks to the power of Google Forms!

 ### Getting Started